kumashish/kumashish.github.io/README.md

 This isn't polished.
 It's not meant to be.
 Expect plain language, snippets that (probably) run, and honesty about what worked and what didn't.
 If I learned something the hard way, I'll save you the bruise.

 Wanna talk?
 Collaborate?
 Tell me my code is trash?
-Drop a line at your-email@example.com (replace with a real one when you’re ready — or tell me here and I’ll update it).
-Or link to me on GitHub/Twitter/LinkedIn — whatever social thing you prefer.
+Drop a line at kumashish@gmail.com.
+Or link to me on linkedin.com/in/kumashish/.

 Thanks for stopping by.
 I’ll try to update when I build or discover something worth shouting about.
 If not, at least the site exists and the footer year is right.